Accenture/mercury-composable/guides/CHAPTER-4.md

 The "next" tag contains a list of tasks to be selected based on the decision value.

-If decision value is boolean, a `true` value will select the first item.
-Otherwise, the second item will be selected.
+If decision value is boolean, a `true` value will select the first task.
+Otherwise, the second task will be selected.

-If decision value is an integer, the number should start from 1 where the corresponding item will be selected.
+If decision value is an integer, the number should *start from 1* where the corresponding "next" task will be selected.

 ```yaml
 tasks: